 Alprostadil may enhance the effects of antihypertensives, vasodilative agents, anticoagulants and platelet aggregation inhibitors.

-The effects of combinations of alprostadil with other treatments for erectile dysfunction (e.g. sildenafil) or other drugs inducing erection (e.g. papaverine) have not been formally studied.
-Such agents should not be used in combination with Caverject due to the potential for inducing prolonged erections.
+The effects of combinations of alprostadil with other treatments for erectile dysfunction (e.g. sildenafil) or other medicinal products inducing erection (e.g. papaverine) have not been formally studied.
+Such medicinal products should not be used in combination with Caverject due to the potential for inducing prolonged erections.

-4.6.
-Pregnancy and Lactation
+4.6 Fertility, pregnancy and lactation

 Not applicable.

-4.7.
-Effects on Ability to Drive and Use Machines
+4.7 Effects on ability to drive and use machines

 Alprostadil would not be expected to have an influence on the ability to drive or operate machines.

-4.8.
-Undesirable Effects
+4.8 Undesirable effects

+Summary of the safety profile

 The most frequent adverse effect following an intracavernous injection was pain in the penis.
 Thirty percent of patients reported pain at least once.
 Pain was associated with 11% of the injections administered.
 In most cases pain was assessed as mild or moderate.
 Three per cent of patients discontinued treatment because of pain.